Which of the following sets of reactants correctly balances the c... | Channels for Pearson+

 1

-Recognize that the reactants are hydrocarbons, which are compounds made of carbon (C) and hydrogen (H).

-Write the general form of the combustion reaction for a hydrocarbon: CxHy + O2 → CO2 + H2O.
+Understand that a balanced chemical equation has the same number of each type of atom on both sides of the equation.

-For each given hydrocarbon (CH4, C2H6, C3H8, C4H10), balance the number of carbon (C) and hydrogen (H) atoms on both sides of the equation.
+Count the number of hydrogen and oxygen atoms on both sides of the equation: Reactants side has 4 hydrogen atoms (from 2H₂) and 2 oxygen atoms (from O₂), while the products side has 4 hydrogen atoms and 2 oxygen atoms (from 2H₂O).

-Balance the oxygen (O) atoms by adjusting the coefficient of O2 to ensure the total number of oxygen atoms on the reactant side equals the total on the product side.
+Verify that the equation is balanced: The number of hydrogen and oxygen atoms are equal on both sides, confirming that 2H₂ + O₂ → 2H₂O is balanced.

 Watch next